JonPSmith/AuthPermissions.AspNetCore/README.md

 - how to use AuthP to create a hierarchical multi-tenant system.
 - A more substantial application with lots of Permissions, Roles, Tenants and Users.
 - How the AuthP' admin code can be used to control Roles, Users and Tenants.

+### Example5 - Login via Azure AD

+This is a ASP.NET Core MVC application using the Azure AD authentication provider with Cookie authentication.
+Look at this example for:

+- How to use Azure AD authentication with the AuthP library.

 ## Notes on creating a NuGet package